Get confident with remote tech tools: our mini guide

 - Inside your new board, click ‘Add a list’ to set up your new lists (click at the top of a list if you want to change its name).
 List names can be anything you like – some people like to use three simple lists for To Do, Doing and Done items, while large projects might have many boards and lists.

 - With your lists set up, you’re ready to start adding cards.
 Just click the ‘add card’ text at the bottom.
 Once you’ve opened a card, trying adding images, checklists and web links.
 You can also easily move cards between lists – just drag them to where you want them.

 Remember the video chat you planned earlier?
 It’s time!
 Make a coffee, get comfy, turn on Skype, Google Hangouts or whatever you are using, and get started.
-There may be some weird delays or connection problems – that’s fine.
-It’s not unusual, so don’t stress out if you have a lag or loose connection – just restart if you need to and carry on.
+Don’t worry if you lose the connection – just restart if you need to and carry on.